winstonbecker/scCRC_continuum/README.md

 The RNA scripts are set up to take the seurat objects for each compartment as input.

-Seurat objects can be found here: ADD LINK TO SEURAT OBJECTS.
+Seurat objects can be found here: https://drive.google.com/drive/folders/12j9ufV1L0uWbUlab-VoXRznDLKDO7PQ_?usp=sharing.
 This includes the following objects, which contain annotated cells from the three compartments with likely doublet and low quality clusters removed.
+(We may change the location of these files in the future if we find a better place to host them, but will update this page with the location)
 epithelial_filtered.rds
 immune_filtered.rds
 stromal_filtered.rds